 “What, you gonna actually talk to me now?”
 Janine asks.
 “Not going to crush my face?”

 I throw up my hands.
-“Never mind!
+“Never mind.
 I don’t want to know how you know.
 I’m trying to like you because of Bucky, but you’re not fucking helping, for chrissakes.
-No, don’t talk!
+No, don’t talk.
 I’m sorry I said a goddamn thing.”

 Janine was right about the security office being under the escalator.
 I know this because the business end of a pistol appears in front of my face immediately upon opening the door.
 Not a sleek pistol, either, one of those sexy jobs that could’ve been made in a vibrator factory.
 This thing looks industrial with wires, blinking lights, scraped metal along the barrel presumably from being used as a club and/or a spear.
 An ominous humming sound indicates that I’m just one electrical signal away from having a canoe for a head.
 Guess I should have knocked.